The City Reporter

-The City is a non-profit news organization based in New York City that extensively covers all the boroughs.
+The City Reporter (formerly The City, styled THE CITY) is a non-profit news organization based in New York City that extensively covers all five boroughs.
 It digitally launched in April 2019 to address the growing deficit in civic information and accountability created by a shrinking local news landscape and aims to promote civic engagement through in-depth community reporting.
 Their slogan is Reporting for New Yorkers and mascot is a pigeon named Nellie, named after Nellie Bly.